 Keyword mapping can help you come up with new and interesting content ideas but that’s not the only thing we’re interested in.

-When done correctly, keyword mapping removes all the guesswork that comes with planning your website’s content structure.
+When done correctly, a word map strategy removes all the guesswork that comes with planning your website’s content structure.
 You’re left with a clear “page by page” plan that, in my experience, brings about results.

 Below I’ll run through some of the main reasons why mapping a website to the right keywords is crucial to the success of your content based SEO campaign.